web-auth/webauthn-framework/doc/library/PublicKeyCredentialRequest.md

 declare(strict_types=1);

-use U2FAuthentication\Fido2\AuthenticationExtensions\AuthenticationExtension;
+use Webauthn\AuthenticationExtensions\AuthenticationExtension;
-use U2FAuthentication\Fido2\AuthenticationExtensions\AuthenticationExtensionsClientInputs;
+use Webauthn\AuthenticationExtensions\AuthenticationExtensionsClientInputs;
-use U2FAuthentication\Fido2\PublicKeyCredentialRequestOptions;
+use Webauthn\PublicKeyCredentialRequestOptions;

 // Extensions
 $extensions = new AuthenticationExtensionsClientInputs();